 - Strong Excel skills and working knowledge of QuickBooks. - Familiarity with investment and performance reporting. - Strong organizational and administrative skills.
-Attention to detail. - Familiarity with IRS and GAAP requirements for non-profits, especially private foundations and supporting organizations. - Personable, friendly attitude benefiting client and Trustee relations. - Ability to work independently. - Flexibility to deal with variable assignments and time commitments. - College degree, with Accounting major preferred.
-CPA a plus. - Prior non-profit experience preferred. - Access to transportation.
-Trips for signatures, client meetings, board meetings etc. are required. - Ability to work from home or from office, in coordination with the Executive Director.
+Attention to detail. - Familiarity with IRS and GAAP requirements for non-profits, especially private foundations and supporting organizations. - Personable, friendly attitude benefiting investment partner and Trustee relations. - Ability to work independently. - Flexibility to deal with variable assignments and time commitments. - College degree with an Accounting major preferred.
+CPA a plus.
+Or extensive work experience in accounting and bookkeeping. - Prior non-profit experience preferred. - Access to transportation.
+Trips for signatures, investment partner meetings, board meetings etc. are required. - Ability to work from home or from office, in coordination with the Executive Director.
 Computer and required office equipment and supplies will be provided.